Povstalec/StargateJourney/stargate-technology/stargate.md

 This is not a variant.
 By default, the Pegasus gate picks the symbols of the galaxy it is currently placed in.
+This is how it looks like when placed in the Milky Way galaxy.

 ![Pegasus Stargate Milky Way symbols]({{ site.baseurl }}/assets/img/blocks/technological/variants/pegasus_milkyway_symbols.png)
 {: .max-width-512 }